Skip to Content

 To improve query and memory performance, the attributes field in the LOG_EVENT data type now uses the Apache Flink VARIANT type instead of JSON strings.
 To access values in the attributes field, you can use the VARIANT functions.
 See VARIANT functions: query, extract, and transform values.

-Performance improvements when writing to data lake tables
+New feature: Performance improvements when writing to data lake tables

 Improved partitioning and shard sizing improve write performance and query efficiency for data lake tables by automatically organizing data into appropriate partitions without manual configuration, while changes to shard sizing ensure better distribution for lower-volume data streams.

-View and search activity, integration, and audit logs with the Grepr REST API
+New feature: View and search activity, integration, and audit logs with the Grepr REST API

 You can now use the Grepr REST API to view and search system logs containing information on server activity, integration events, and audit records.
 See the Activity Logs specification.

-Test and update SQL transformations with live data in the pipelines UI
+New feature: Test and update SQL transformations with live data in the pipelines UI

 You can now see the results of SQL transform processing in a pipeline’s Pipeline Log Viewer pane.
 This allows you to test, modify, and add SQL transformations while using live data in the Grepr live edit feature.
 To learn more about live edit and the log viewer, see View pipeline data flows and test changes with live edit.
 To learn more about the SQL transform, see Transform events with SQL.